-We are currently updating our Comprehensive Plan, our roadmap for our town’s future.
+We are once again updating our Comprehensive Plan, our roadmap for our town’s future.
 Citizen input is tremendously important.
-For more information, please view Susan’s two-minute video on the Comprehensive Plan and visit our town webpage.
+For more information, please view Susan’s two-minute video on the previous Comprehensive Plan and visit our town webpage.

 Management of Growth and Development

 Wise management of growth and development is necessary to ensure both economic viability and community livability.
 Development and redevelopment should be guided by our shared community values and managed by strict adherence to zoning laws and the vision articulated in our Comprehensive Plan.
 Directing growth toward clustering, in-fill, preservation of green space, and diverse housing options, including workforce, senior, and young professional housing, should be encouraged.

 We know that Virginia Tech’s student population has grown significantly in recent years and may continue to grow.
 Much development and redevelopment has already occurred which will help address this, such as The Edge and the Retreat, both on Prices Fork Road.
 In addition, the redevelopment of Sturbridge Square Apartments on University City Boulevard and a section of Terrace View is under construction.

 Housing to help our lower income folks has been completed on Givens Lane with the redevelopment of a portion of the Blacksburg Estates mobile home park for mixed residential use.
 And seven units on Church Street were completed in 2020 by Habitat for Humanity.
 The Town currently is looking into forming a Land Trust to make more affordable housing available.